IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/hackathon_2024/hackathon_2024.md

 #### **First Come, First Serve Challenge Prizes:**

 Prizes will be awarded on a first-come, first-served basis until the prize pool is depleted.
 Each team can win up to two challenges.
 Prizes will be distributed at the end of the hackathon after the final submission and demonstration.

-#### **Judge's Discretionary Bonus:**

-The Judge's Discretionary Bonus is designed to reward outstanding projects that demonstrate exceptional innovation, integration, or potential impact.
-Judges will allocate additional funds from the crowdfunding campaign to deserving projects, based on the following judging criteria:

-- **Technical Innovation (30%):** Originality, complexity, feasibility.
-- **Litecoin Integration (30%):** Utilization of features, contribution to the ecosystem, and potential for adoption.
-- **Potential Impact (25%):** Real-world applicability, scalability, community impact.
-- **User Experience (10%):** Ease of use, documentation, and presentation.
-- **Presentation (5%):** Clarity, engagement, professionalism.

 ### Review Process